Baldwin IV of Jerusalem: Childhood

 To ensure that his son and heir apparent received a good education, King Amalric sent the nine-year-old Baldwin to live with William of Tyre, a sophisticated and well-traveled cleric famed for his learning.
 William noticed that, unlike other noble children in the playground, Baldwin did not cry when pinched by his peers.
 After multiple reports of this, William realized that Baldwin could not feel pain in his right arm and grew worried about the boy's health.
-The king hired the Arab physician Abu Sulayman Dawud to treat Baldwin and his relative, Abul'Khair, to teach the boy horse riding, an essential skill for a Frankish nobleman.
+Amalric hired the Arab physician Abu Sulayman Dawud to treat Baldwin and his relative, Abul'Khair, to teach the boy horse riding, an essential skill for a Frankish nobleman.
 Having sensation in one hand, Baldwin learned to control his horse using solely his knees, and mastered riding despite this handicap.
 It was suspected that Baldwin had leprosy, but without visible symptoms, the physicians hesitated to diagnose him because of the stigma and limitations the boy would face; had such a diagnosis been made when he was a child, Baldwin might have been required by law to enter the Order of St Lazarus, a military order composed of affected knights and serjeants.

 William said that Baldwin was precocious, determined, and optimistic in the face of his illness as an adolescent.
 He inherited his father's good looks, body shape, and manner of walking and expressing himself.
 Baldwin was a quick learner, but stuttered.
 He enjoyed listening to stories and history lessons.
 His memory was excellent, and he forgot neither kindness nor slights done to him by others.

-In 1169, Amalric started seeking a mature husband for Sibylla so that the kingdom could be ruled by a capable regent in case Amalric died while Baldwin was still a child.
+In 1169, Amalric started seeking a mature husband for Sibylla so that a capable regent could rule the kingdom in case Amalric died while Baldwin was still a child.
 Count Stephen I of Sancerre accepted the offer.
 After his symptoms developed, Baldwin's accession became uncertain and attention turned to Sibylla and Stephen, but their match fell through.
 In June 1174, Amalric came down with dysentery, and died on 11 July 1174, leaving an underage heir as he had feared might happen.